pierrebriac/Stroop-test-complet/README.md

 ## Usage

-To use the Stroop test, run the Python script Stroop_test.py.
+Once the file has been downloaded, it must be placed on the desktop and named Stroop_test To use the Stroop test, run the Python script Stroop_test.py.
 A window will appear asking for the participant's information (name, age, sex, and ID).
 After filling out the information, click the "Continue" button to start the test.

 The Stroop test consists of 10 trials, and the participant's answers and response times are recorded in a CSV file.
 The file is saved in a folder named "Stroop_test" on the participant's desktop.